streamsets/tutorials/tutorial-kubernetes-deployment/4-persistent-volumes/README.md

 #### Step 3: Create a Persistent Volume Claim

-Create a Persistent Volume Claim (PVC) with both <code>ReadWriteOnce</code> and  <code>ReadOnlyMany</code> access modes that requests 5GB of storage and refers to the StorageClass defined above:
+Create a Persistent Volume Claim (PVC) that requests 5GB of storage and refers to the StorageClass defined above.
+I'll use <code>ReadWriteOnce</code> access mode as there is only one writer (the Job) but an Azure File Share is readable across multiple nodes):

     apiVersion: v1
     kind: PersistentVolumeClaim